kmbordin/kmbordin.github.io/CV.md

-## This is a brief summary of my main academic and professional experiences:
+## This is a brief summary of my main academic and professional experiences: {style="darkgreen"}

 ## Education